Long Hồ district

 Long Hồ was also the name of the Vĩnh Long province of Vietnam before 1975.

-Long Hồ is a rural district (huyện) of Vĩnh Long province, in the Mekong Delta region of Vietnam.
+Long Hồ is a former rural district (huyện) of Vĩnh Long province, in the Mekong Delta region of Vietnam.
 As of 2003 the district had a population of 151,996.
 The district covers an area of 193 km2.
 The district capital lies at Long Hồ.